apostrophecms/docs/docs/reference/module-api/module-overview.md

 #### `extendRestApiRoutes(self)`

-Extend the behavior of existing REST API routes in the `extendRestApiRoutes` section.
+Extend the behavior of existing REST API routes in `extendRestApiRoutes`.
 This function must return an object of functions.
 See [`restApiRoutes`](#restapiroutes-self) for the valid function names.

 Each extended REST API route function should accept the original function as `_super` and the `req` request object.
 They should return data in a similar format to the existing [piece](/reference/api/pieces.md) and [page](/reference/api/pages.md) REST API (e.g., single doc `GET` requests should return a single document object and general `GET` requests should return an object including a `result` array of document objects).